Skip to main content

 What is Integrated Youth Services?

-Integrated Youth Services (IYS) a safe place for youth to get support for mental health issues, addictions, and other needs.
+Integrated Youth Services (IYS) are intended to offer a safe place for youth to get support for mental health issues, addictions, and other needs.

 IYS makes services easy to access: